ratihbudii/python_crud_program_warehouse/README.md

 ## Business Understanding

-In 2023/2024, the Ministry of Health in Indonesia will implement a new regulation that requires all clinic or similar health facilites to integrate their internal systems with Ministry of Health's centralized system.
-The system currently used by the clinic, which still uses Microsoft Excel, cannot be easily integrated with the centralized system.
-Therefore, pharmaceutical clinics need a warehousing program that can be integrated with the central system owned by the Ministry of Health, where python can be an alternative used in this case.
+This clinic operates a pharmacy unit with two main stakeholders: the clinic owner and the pharmacist.
+In 2022, the Ministry of Health (Kemenkes) introduced a new regulation that requires all clinics and similar healthcare facilities to integrate their internal systems with the centralized system of the Ministry, known as SATUSEHAT.
+The current system used by the clinic, which relies on Microsoft Excel, cannot easily integrate with the centralized system.

-This project caters to the [Industry/Business Domain] industry, specifically addressing the need to manage [Data Entity] data efficiently.
-[Data Entity] plays a crucial role in [Explain the importance of data entity in business processes].
+As a solution, the clinic’s pharmacy needs a warehouse management program that can be seamlessly integrated with SATUSEHAT, ensuring that drug inventory data can be recorded and reported automatically in compliance with Kemenkes' standards.
+In this case, using Python as the development platform offers a viable alternative due to its flexibility and ability to build integrated systems.

 **Benefits:**

-* Improved data accuracy and consistency
+* Improved stock accuracy: Real-time product data reduces discrepancies and ensures informed decision-making.
 * Streamlined data management processes
 * Enhanced decision-making through readily available data
-* ...
-(List additional benefits relevant to the business)

 **Target Users:**